Norec Attack: Stripping BLE encryption from Nordic’s Library (CVE-2020–15509)

 Confusion = Bug = Vulnerability

-With a communication i had with the nordic’s PSIRT team:
+The communication with the nordic’s PSIRT team

 …Our Team confirmed a problem, being able to connect to a device with erased bond information despite the Android showing bond status as BONDED.